How to revert a Git Pull Request?

 Understanding the Limitations

 Reverting a pull request in GitLab requires understanding the platform's nuances.
 Unlike GitHub, which allows you to easily revert any pull request regardless of how it was merged, GitLab has specific criteria.
 In GitLab, the Revert option is available primarily for projects using git merge to accept merge requests.
 This method results in a "merge commit," which GitLab can revert.
+Most popular Git hosting services provide a simple "Revert" button that automates the git revert process.

 Step-by-Step Guide